20 Best East Coast Vacation Spots

 While these four areas comprise some of the best ski resorts in Vermont, there is a slew of other ski-worthy mountains rising above magnificent valleys throughout the state.
 Vermont's impressive Green Mountains create a spectacular backdrop and an even better terrain for tackling fresh powder and moguls.

 Its slopes are well manicured and diverse.
 Whether you're a beginner searching for a smooth bunny hill with a view or an expert skier hoping to find an extreme challenge, you'll find it in Vermont.

 4. Myrtle Beach, SC

-Oh, what fun you will have at Myrtle Beach.
+Oh, what fun you will have at Myrtle Beach, one of the best places to visit for an East Coast vacation.
 From 60 miles of soft sand to caress your feet to fun fair rides to thrill the kids, there's no shortage of things to do at this exciting South Carolina hot spot.